How Can I Crack Sbi Clerk In Only Three Months?

 As for the qualification, the candidate must have an undergraduate degree from any recognized university.
 The candidate's age should not be less than 20 years or more than 28 years.
 However, a relaxation period is offered to candidates from different categories, which you can find below.

-PWD (general category) | 38 years |
+PWD (general category)38 years

-Ex-serviceman or disabled serviceman | Actual years rendered in service plus three years or eight years (for ex-servicemen from SC/ST) and are subject to a maximum age of 50 years |
+Ex-serviceman or disabled serviceman Actual years rendered in service plus three years or eight years (for ex-servicemen from SC/ST) and are subject to a maximum age of 50 years

-Widows or divorced women and women who didn’t remarry | 7 years This is subject to a maximum age limit of 35 years for women from the general category and EWS.
-Women from OBC and SC/ST categories are subject to sit for the exam until they reach 38 years and 40 years respectively. |
+This is subject to a maximum age limit of 35 years for women from the general category and EWS.
+Women from OBC and SC/ST categories are subject to sit for the exam until they reach 38 years and 40 years respectively.

 What Is The Selection Procedure For Sbi Clerk?